Hydramethylnon

-Hydramethylnon is an organofluorine compound.
-It is also known as AC 217,300.
-It is in a chemical class called trifluoromethyl aminohydrazone, which is a metabolic inhibitor.
-It is classified as a pesticide designed to control insects that are harmful to humans.
-It works by inhibiting complex III in the mitochondrial inner membrane and leads to a halting of oxidative phosphorylation.
-It is used primarily as an insecticide in the form of baits for cockroaches and ants.
-Some brands of insecticides that include hydramethylnon are Amdro, Blatex, Combat, Cyaforce, Cyclon, Faslane, Grant's, Impact, Matox, Maxforce, Pyramdron, Siege, Scuttle and Wipeout.
+Hydramethylnon (AC 217,300) is an insecticide used primarily in the form of baits for cockroaches and ants.
+It works by inhibiting complex III in the mitochondrial inner membrane and leads to a halting of oxidative phosphorylation (IRAC class 20A).
+Some brands of hydramethylnon are Amdro, Blatex, Combat, Cyaforce, Cyclon, Faslane, Grant's, Impact, Matox, Maxforce, Pyramdron, Siege, Scuttle and Wipeout.
 Hydramethylnon is a slow-acting poison with delayed toxicity that needs to be eaten to be effective.